mabdi/SmallAmp-evaluations/pull-requests/pull-requests.md

 this project containing the suggestion for adding a new test method in the test class `DataFrameTest`.
 The suggested test method is shown in the figure below.

+![A new test method suggestion sent in a pull-request to the project DataFrame](figures/pr-dataframe.png)

 The variable `df` is an instance variable that has been initialized in the `#setUp` method.
 It includes a tabular data mixed from numbers and